luca-martinelli-09/spotify-pg/README.md

 - spotifyQueries.py
 ```

+### Setup the DBMS
+In order to execute queries and adding data, it is necessary to setup **Neo4j** and creating the database.
+In **Neo4j**:
+- Create a new database with name *SpotifyDB* and password *SpotifyDB*.
+The reccomended version is the lastest
+- Start the database

 ### Creation of the dataset
 Since both spotify charts file and reduced spotify charts are too big for GitHub, it is necessary to manual download and create them.